Writing a CMORizer script for an additional dataset¶

 4. Create a cmorizer for the dataset¶

-There are many cmorizing scripts available in /esmvaltool/cmorizers/obs/ where solutions to many kinds of format issues with observational data are addressed.
-Most of these scripts are written in NCL at the moment, but more and more examples for Python-based cmorizing scripts become available.
+There are many cmorizing scripts available in /esmvaltool/cmorizers/data/formatters/datasets/ where solutions to many kinds of format issues with observational data are addressed.
+These scripts are either written in Python or in NCL.

 NCL support will terminate soon, so new cmorizer scripts should preferably be written in Python.